-The Brew by rent24 offers a range of hotdesking, coworking, shared office and private office space in Shoreditch.
+The Brew by rent24 offers a range of hotdesking, private offices, shared office and coworking space in Shoreditch.
 Thanks to a range of office sizes that can accommodate 1-100 people, you can easily up-scale, or consolidate, your business at any time while benefiting from the continuity of the exceptional service from The Brew’s Community Managers.

 With coworking spaces all just a few minutes’ walk from Old Street roundabout, The Brew is well placed for business looking to take full advantage of all the delights and surprises that Shoreditch has to offer.